 Eat

 [edit]There are 4 or 5 great restaurants in Lo de Marcos, most offering excellent traditional Mexican fare.
-The restaurant at the Tlaquepaque Hotel is excellent.
-On Saturday nights, the number of food service outlets triples as the town square comes alive with taco wagons and entertainment.
+Restaurants cluster along Av.
+Luis Echevarria.
+The restaurant at the Tlaquepaque Hotel is also excellent.
+On Saturday nights, the number of food service outlets triples as the town square comes alive with taco stands and entertainment.
 "Taco hopping" is a common Saturday activity among seasonal visitors.
 The puerco con piña (roasted pork with pineapple) and tacos lengua (beef tongue) are local favorites.
 Ground pork is the most common taco served.
 Because of the abundance of fresh seafood, excellent ceviche is abundant.

-Homesick for some western fare?
-Burgers and hot dogs abound in Lo D, but many visitors head up to Rincon de Guayabitos to someplace like Jaimie y Tequila Willie's on the south end of the beach.
+Homesick for gringo fare?
+Burgers and hot dogs abound in Lo D, but many visitors head up to Rincón de Guayabitos to someplace like Jaimie y Tequila Willie's on the south end of the beach.
 Here the Western Canadian influence is in full effect, since you can watch an NHL hockey game and chow down on very reasonably priced prime imported Alberta beef.

 Sleep

 [edit]There are 4 or 5 small hotels in Lo de Marcos.
-However, it's common for residents also have bungalows for rent above their primary residences.
+However, it's common for residents to have bungalows that they rent out above their primary residences.
 Many beach houses can also be rented, either short or long term.
+Several RV parks are available, mostly along Carr. a las Minitas, but be aware that some parks do not have sites long enough to accommodate the oversize RVs that proliferate in the United States and Canada (be sure to ask about allowed sizes before paying a site deposit).

 Go next